tschmiedl/recommendme/README.md

 # recommendme

-On this project I used Javascript, CSS, EJS to host HTML, Express, Mongoose for the database, Method-Override to update/delete and Dot Env.
+On this project I used Javascript, CSS, Bootstrap, EJS to host HTML, Express, Mongoose for the database, Method-Override to update/delete and Dot Env.
 I hosted my project using Mongo Atlas and Railway.

-My approach was to credit a clean and user-friendly website to view music and movies.
+My approach was to create a clean and user-friendly website to view music and movies.
 I started with the wireframes which evolved once I reached the individual show pages but otherwise stayed mostly the same.
 The routes I envisioned before starting stayed the same.
 I started with the file structure and then made my Schemas to form the data.
 I then created the routes and basic show pages before styling and fleshing those out.

 I researched websites I am a fan of for inspiration and found most used React so I was not able to get my homepage to look how I wanted which is an unsolved problem that I will revisit.